 Home remedies can help as well.
 Inhaling steam from a hot shower or kettle is the simplest.
 Nasal irrigations may also help by cleaning out irritating secretions.
 You can purchase saline nose sprays at your drugstore or you can do it yourself.
 First, soak a clean washcloth in a basin containing ⅛ teaspoon of table salt for each cup of water.
 Next, hold the dripping wet cloth up to your nostrils and sniff in the saline solution.
 If saline irrigations seem to help, repeat them one to three times per day.

 If decongestants and nasal irrigations don't stop your cough, you may not have a postnasal drip.
 But don't give up just yet: nasal sprays are worth a try.
 Avoid over-the-counter decongestant sprays such as those containing phenylephrine or oxymetazoline; they can help for a day or two, but they're too irritating for long-term use.
-Instead, ask your doctor for a prescription nasal steroid spray such as beclomethasone (Beconase AQ) or triamcinolone (Nasacort AQ).
-Steroid sprays are safe and effective, but if they don't do the job, your doctor may prescribe a different type of spray such as ipratropium (Atrovent) or cromolyn (Nasalcrom).
+Instead, ask your doctor for about a nasal steroid spray such as beclomethasone (Beconase AQ) or triamcinolone (Nasacort AQ).
+Steroid sprays are safe and effective, but if they don't do the job, your doctor may prescribe a different type of spray such as ipratropium (Atrovent).

 Although antibiotics are sometimes prescribed for the lingering cough due to postnasal drip, they are not helpful.
 And while most cases of sinusitis respond to decongestants and humidification, some do need antibiotics — but it should be easy to spot the postnasal drip of sinusitis, which consists of thick, gluey fluid that is often foul-tasting.
 In addition, many people with sinusitis have pain behind their eyes or over their forehead or cheeks, and some have fever.